astorDev/nist/observe/examples/el-shippy/article.md

 ## Indexing the logs right

-There are a few unsatisfying things about the current log.
+There are a few unsatisfying things about the log above.
 First of all, logs from all containers end up in a single elasticsearch "index" - which is roughly analogous to a table in a relational database.
-This prevents us from using an index pattern for really anything useful.
+This prevents us from using indexes for really anything useful.
 Let's fix this!
 Here are some ideas of what we may want to know from the index names:

 - **Service that produced the log**.
 So that we can see logs produced by a particular service. `container.name` seems to suit the purpose the best.
 It does append an instance index (`-1`), but we just need to keep that in mind when creating an index pattern.
 - **Type/Family of service that produced the log**.
 Let's say we have a few services that produce similar logs e.g. HTTP API services.
 If we want to get a holistic view of their performance we would need to be able to filter them by some common index pattern.
 We can use docker labels to identify such services.
 Let's call the label `family`